 The team culture will be either gut-led or opinion-driven where personal veto powers will rein supreme during a highly political decision-making process.

-Phrases uttered during internal discussions typically include: reach, brand awareness, engagement, customer experience, touch-points, downloads, impressions, clicks, share of voice and many other iterations of the word ‘brand’.
+Phrases uttered during internal discussions typically include: reach, brand awareness, engagement, customer experience, customer journey, touch-points, downloads, impressions, clicks, share of voice and many other iterations of the word ‘brand’.

 This group, I’d estimate to cover the vast majority of marketing departments around the world.

 Group 2 – The Datarati Approach

 In the second group lies a much smaller, but growing collection of professionals who are taking advantage of new technology and more-often than not, more consistent in their growth trajectory.